GrassHopper1977/CHERIoT_Experiments/README.md

 1. There is no floating point library at the minute.
 You need to work around this.

 # Versions - IMPORTANT!
 Read this!
-You must ensure that you use teh correct version of the bitfile (the FPGA image) for the build environment that you are using.
+You must ensure that you use the correct version of the bitfile (the FPGA image) for the build environment that you are using.
 If you load Sonata with V1.0 and build for V0.2 it will not work.

 Different repositories target different versions of the bitfile.